stephencweiss/stephencharlesweiss.com/content/blog/2018-09-05/aliases-and-the-bash_profile.md

 alias got='git '
 alias get='git '
 ```
-Note: the aliases for `got` and `get` are just common typos for `git`, so it’s just a little guard rail for me.
-(I find I am more prone to make these errors if I’m saying the command in my head…)
+Note: the aliases for `got` and `get` are just common typos for `git`, so it's just a little guard rail for me.
+(I find I am more prone to make these errors if I'm saying the command in my head…)

 # Navigation Shortcuts
 As I get comfortable with the terminal, the hardest part for me is navigating through my directory tree.
 Since I had some pretty common destinations, I decided to make shortcuts using an alias.
 I updated my `~/.bash_profile` file to include the following Directory shortcuts.